 Welcome to the Sports Medicine Page

 Hi Everyone!
 I am Naclaysia McGee, MS ATC.
-I am entering my seventh year as the certified athletic trainer and sports med teacher here at Nogales.
+I am entering my ninth year as the Certified Athletic Trainer and Sports Med teacher here at Nogales.
+I am also the Link Crew Coordinator and the Advisor for the National Honor Society of Sports Medicine.
 I graduated from California State Northridge with a BS in kinesiology, and California Baptist University with a MS in Athletic Training.

 What is athletic training?